Code-Cecilia/BotMan.py-legacy/README.md

 ## If all you want is a stable instance of the bot, I'd recommend using my instance - [Link](https://discord.com/oauth2/authorize?client_id=845225811152732179&permissions=4294836215&scope=bot)
 # Usage and installation

+###What we're gonna do
+ - Download the repo's files
+ - Get the Discord Bot Application's token (while setting the appropriate OAuth permissions)
+ - Fill in the Reddit App details
+ - Get the API key from RSA
+ - Fill in details in `config.json` and `reddit_details.json`

 Download the repo as zip or do the following below in a terminal window:

 ```bash